Notice: There is no legacy documentation available for this item, so you are seeing the current documentation.

 This can be displayed in the side bar area of search results as a Knowledge Graph card (seen in the example to the right) or in other formats.

 Search engines decide on a per search basis whether to display this information or not, and in which format.
 It’s completely automated.

 To get started, click on Local SEO in the All in One SEO menu.
 You may need to activate the Local SEO feature by clicking the Activate Local SEO button.

-This feature is available to customers with our Plus plan and above for All in One SEO Pro so if you’re on a plan lower than this, then you’ll see an upgrade notice.
+The Local SEO feature is available to customers with a Plus plan or above for All in One SEO Pro.

 You should now see the Local SEO settings.

 The first section you’ll see is Location Settings.

 Here you can enable Multiple Locations if your business has more than one location.
 You can learn more about Local Business SEO for Multiple Locations here.